frequently asked questions

-I provide individual and relationship counseling to adults (18+) who live in Florida and Massachusetts.
+We provide individual and relationship counseling to adults (25+) who live in Massachusetts, Vermont, and Florida.
 All services are provided online.
-To learn more about my specialties, please visit the Services page.
+To learn more about our specialties, please visit the Services page.

 What do sessions cost?

 Longer session times are available.
 The cost of these sessions would be prorated based on the rates above.
-Longer sessions need to be arranged with me prior to the scheduled meeting time to ensure my availability.
+Longer sessions need to be arranged with your therapist prior to the scheduled meeting time to ensure their availability.

 Do you have reduced-fee or sliding scale appointments available?

-I offer a limited number of sliding scale appointments.
-At this time I do not have any sliding scale appointments available; I will update this section when that availability changes.
-If you are need of counseling services at a lower cost, please take a look at my Resources page or visit www.openpathcollective.org to find a licensed therapist who has availability.
+We offer a limited number of sliding scale appointments.
+At this time Jimmy has sliding scale appointments available for relationship therapy.
+Contact Jimmy to inquire about this further.
+Unfortunately Becs does not have sliding scale appointment availability at this time.
+This section will be updated when that availability changes.
+If you are need of counseling services at a lower cost, please take a look at our Resources page or visit www.openpathcollective.org to find a licensed therapist who has availability.

 What are your hours?

-I work with clients Monday through Thursday 1pm-830pm.
-If you want to set up a consultation or appointment, the best way to contact me is by email: Rebecca@ThisSpaceBetween.com
+Appointment times with Becs are Monday through Thursday between 10:30am and 5:30pm.
+If you would like to set up a consultation or appointment, the best way to contact them is by email: Becs@ThisSpaceBetween.com

 Do you provide LGBTQ+ affirmative therapy?

 Yes!
 Yes!
 Yes!
-I am queer and I understand the importance of having a safe and affirming space, especially in therapeutic settings.
+We are queer and nonbinary.
+We understand the importance of having a safe and affirming space, especially in therapeutic settings.
 This is a space for healing, for growing, and for connecting and reconnecting with your inner wisdom and knowing.
 This space is for you.

 How does online therapy work?